-First let’s make the dress!
+First, let’s make the Bunny’s Dress!

 I started with some scrap material.
 The piece I used for the dress is 15″ long by 5 1/2″ tall.
 Iron your material, I used the EasyPress mini, and it worked great!
 Fold the edges to make seams and glue the seams down with hot glue.

 Cut your straps to approximately 7″ x 1 -1 1/2″.
-This part is personal preference.
+This part is a personal preference.
 I made my straps skinnier after I cut down the first piece.
 The pocket for the dress, along with the baby bunny, was added after my projects were complete.
 Well, I thought they were complete!
 You know how the crafter’s brain works.
 Haha.
-I made the pocket from the material cut off the end of the tie, you can see the photo below in the tie tutorial.
+I made the pocket from the material cut off the end of the tie.
+You can see the photo below in the tie tutorial.
 The baby bunny is cut from white cardstock and has vinyl applied the same way I applied the vinyl to the cardstock banner.

-Time to make the tie!
+Time to make the Bunny’s Tie!

 Lay your material on your bunny to see how long you’d like the tie to be.
-I took a strip of fabric, again approximately 10″ long and laid it over the ironed piece that will be the tie.
-Fold that piece and cut off the excess. *Don’t throw that excess piece away, that’s the piece you will use for the pocket!
+I took a strip of fabric, again approximately 10″ long, and laid it over the ironed piece that will be the tie.
+Fold that piece and cut off the excess. *Don’t throw that excess piece away.
+That’s the piece you will use for the pocket!

 Glue that top piece down while leaving that strip of fabric inside.
 That strip will be what you use to tie the tie around the neck of the bunny.
 Pinch the center and add glue.
-This part is difficult to explain, it’s much easier to watch the tutorial.
+This part is difficult to explain.
+It’s much easier to watch the tutorial.
 I would suggest watching the video.
 You can start around the 35-minute mark for this part of the tie.

 There ya have it!
 Your easy Spring crafts are complete!

-More Free Easter Files!
+Free Easter SVG